dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ### Prevent code duplication and hardcoded values

-Some of you might have noticed that, in the last example, I hardcoded the expected values of `spacing`.
+Some of you might have noticed that, in the last example, I hardcoded the expected values of `spacing` in both the CSS and the utility files.
 If one value is removed or added, this might be an issue because we must keep the two files in sync.

 If you’re building a library, automated visual regression tests will probably catch this kind of issue.
 Anyway, if it still bothers you, a solution might be to reach for CSS Modules and either use [typed-css-modules](https://blog.logrocket.com/write-type-safe-css-modules/) or throw a runtime error for unsupported values: